-This easy and comforting Creamy Chicken Tortellini Soup is perfect for those chilly spring nights and cooks in under 30 minutes!
+This easy and comforting Creamy Chicken Tortellini Soup is perfect for those cold nights and cooks in under 30 minutes!

-To me, this Creamy Chicken Tortellini Soup a combination of chicken and dumplings, chicken noodle soup, and tortellini soup… three of my favorite things!
-It’s one of those soups that are perfect for the springtime when it’s still a bit chilly outside and you’re craving comfort, but not so rich that it feels like a dead-of-winter dish.
+To me, this Creamy Chicken Tortellini Soup is a combination of chicken and dumplings, chicken noodle soup, and tortellini soup… three of my favorite things!
+It’s one of those soups that are perfect for the nights when it’s still a bit chilly outside and you’re craving comfort.

 To be fair, I’m someone that can eat chili in July, so maybe I’m not the best judge.
 Truly, this is a soup that you can enjoy year-round, especially if you’re feeling less than 100%.
 I mean, it’s literally like chicken noodle soup, but the noodles are tortellini.
 Pretty genius if you ask me!